richardreiter/vinyl-exchange-club/README.md

 ### Project Goals

 - Create a community in which vinyl fans are able to connect with each other and exchange music (through meetups/events).
-- Provide a sociable and sustainable platform for music fans (through events) so they can grow their collections and potentially make new friends.
+- Provide a sociable and sustainable platform for music fans (through events/meetups) so they can grow their collections and potentially make new friends.

 ### Target Audience